dysonreturns/sc2ai/docs/TUTORIAL_06.md

 3 minus our barrack count will tell us how many are missing.
 For however many are missing, start construction if we can afford it.

-Building is a familiar sequence of code:
+Then, building is a familiar sequence of code:
 ```ruby
 builder = units.workers.random